Language

 We'll deliver hand-picked content from Regula's experts into your inbox

 The next point on the list of ongoing KYC challenges is that detecting identity thieves and their fraudulent tactics is becoming harder.
 Today, bad actors don’t walk alone: they create human fraud farms and use bots based on the latest advances in the generative AI (GenAI) realm.
-In Q2 2023, the number of bot attempts to take over consumer financial accounts and open fake new bank accounts increased dramatically, with a 202% and 164% surge, respectively.

 Key takeaways